CivicaDigital/MongoRocks/README.md

 * `mongoexport.exe` & `mongoimport.exe`
 * `mongodump.exe` & `mongorestore.exe`

-The first two work with JSON, the next two work with BSON and meta-data.
+The first two work with JSON, the second two work with BSON and meta-data.
 For a full backup/restore you need to use the second pair.
 Not only will it include the data in native BSON but it will also include the indexes etc.

     ...>mongoexport --collection names --out .\names-export.json
     2018-01-16T15:49:21.203+0000    connected to: localhost